elbriga/btc_trainer/PROMPTs.md

 Make the chart zoomed on the total variation, eg.: find the min and the max of the series and those will be the min and the max on the chart

 Add dots on the chart showing when the transactions were done, a green dot for buying and a red one for selling

+Show the min price and max price on the chart